-In conjunction with the expiration of the 2012 Incentive Compensation Plan, the Board of Directors has approved that effective January 1, 2023, each director who is not an officer will be paid an annual retainer of \$40,000 and a fee of \$1,000 for each Board of Directors meeting and each committee meeting that they participate in.
-The Lead Independent Director will be paid an additional annual retainer of \$10,000.
-Mr. Wilmot Kidd will receive an additional annual retainer of \$160,000 for his strategic consulting with management of the Corporation based on the value that his many years of experience with the Corporation and the investment management industry bring to such consulting.
-Directors will continue to be reimbursed for their out-of-pocket expenses incurred in attending meetings and industry conferences.
+In 2023, each director who was not an officer was paid an annual retainer of \$40,000 and a fee of \$1,000 for each Board of Directors meeting that they participate in.
+Each member of the Audit Committee and the Compensation and Nominating Committee received an additional payment of \$1,000 for each committee meeting that they participate in.
+The Lead Independent Director was paid an additional annual retainer of \$10,000.
+Mr. Wilmot Kidd receives an additional annual retainer of \$160,000 for his strategic consulting with management of the Corporation based on the value that his many years of experience with the Corporation and the investment management industry bring to such consulting.
+Directors are reimbursed for their out-of-pocket expenses incurred in attending meetings and industry conferences.